-Red Wings' Zadina Must Reach Potential After Signing New Deal
+Red Wings' Zadina Must Reach Potential After Singing New Deal

 At a price point of $1.825 million, there’s a real opportunity for this deal to provide surplus value for the Red Wings.
 Consider that Adam Erne has a cap-hit of $2.1 million this season, and he more than likely is on the outside looking in when it comes to securing a spot on Detroit’s retooled roster as anything more than an extra forward.
 If Zadina can take another step like Yzerman mentioned, he’s going to far outproduce the value of his deal.
 Even if he tops out as a 40-point guy in the NHL, there are teams paying other players way more for the exact same production.

-But make no mistake: this new deal with its three years of term is not an invitation for Zadina to take his time.
+But make no mistake: this new deal and the three years of term are not an invitation for Zadina to take his time.
 With all of the new additions to Detroit’s roster, it is expected that he will begin the season outside of the top six, likely on the third line with center Pius Suter and newcomer Dominik Kubalik.
 To get back into the top six, Zadina will need to produce with the consistency he never found last season.
 Furthermore, the Red Wings have at least two forward prospects (Jonatan Berggren and Elmer Söderblom) that could/should be knocking on the NHL’s door this season, so if Zadina isn’t producing, Detroit should be able to find someone who will.

 A three-year deal may seem like a source of security, and to some extent it is.
 It gives Zadina a sense of financial and logistical security as he begins the phase of life where people tend to get married and maybe even start a family.
 It also gives the Red Wings some cost-control as big-money deals start appearing on their books.